mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 EC2 instances can be easily scaled up or down based on computing needs, can be customized to meet specific requirements such as framework (pytroch or tensorflow), number of CPUs, memory size and GPU support and EC2 instances can be optimized for high-performance computing, which can greatly reduce the time it takes to train large machine learning models.

 Notebook instances have their own advantages too such as: quick setup as they comes with pre-configured with popular machine learning frameworks and libraries, easy collaboration and integration with others AWS services such as AWS SageMaker, which provides a lot of tools required for machine learning engineering and operations.

 ------------

 Lambda Functions Setup

+The following images show how to create a AWS Lambda Function:

+Finding Lambda Functions

 ![findlambda](https://user-images.githubusercontent.com/94936606/222853992-631e6366-8885-4dd8-b0d9-64a6ab14411c.PNG)

+Creating a Lambda Function

 ![create a function](https://user-images.githubusercontent.com/94936606/222854008-addfa523-2e5d-41d7-bdd8-3c84e1ef0e69.PNG)

+Deploying a Lambda Function
 ![lambdadeployfunction](https://user-images.githubusercontent.com/94936606/222854041-8c45084e-ec59-406d-917b-41f15b88f074.PNG)

+Lambda Function configuration

+Notice that we have the ability to adjust the memory and storage requirements based on our specific needs.
 ![lambdaconfiguration](https://user-images.githubusercontent.com/94936606/222854048-4e323084-fc5d-4838-8fd9-e5256433343e.PNG)

 Adding SageMaker access permission to Lambda Function

+We need to add a new policy to our Lambda function so that it can access SageMaker.
+This can be done through AWS IAM.

 ![findiam](https://user-images.githubusercontent.com/94936606/222854122-f0772d0a-7dee-4810-8e8f-5d300fdca799.PNG)

 ![iamroletab](https://user-images.githubusercontent.com/94936606/222854145-4383cd67-d1e6-4d85-b772-0aee1807a48c.PNG)